 - 1. An applicant must meet the eligibility requirements in Section III.A of this announcement at the time of application submission. - 2.
 Applications must address one, and only one, of the four National Priority Areas listed in Section I.B, although eligible organizations may submit more than one application as long as each one is separately submitted and addresses only one National Priority Area.
 Applications that address more than one National Priority Area in a single application will not be reviewed.
 In addition, applications for National Priority Area 3 must address the two elements of that priority as described in Section I.B. - 3.
-Applications for awards under National Priority Area 1 cannot exceed \$8 million; applications for awards under National Priority Area 2 cannot exceed \$1.8 million; applications for awards under National Priority Area 3 cannot exceed \$1,178,000; and applications for awards under National Priority Area 4 cannot exceed \$1.7 million; Applications exceeding the amount for the National Priority Area it addresses will be rejected.

-- 4. An applicant must demonstrate that it can meet the cost-share/match requirement in Section III.B of this announcement at the time of application submission. - 5.
+Applications for awards under National Priority Area 1 cannot exceed \$16,000,000 in federal funds; applications for awards under National Priority Area 2 cannot exceed \$3,600,000 in federal funds; applications for awards under National Priority Area 3 cannot exceed \$2,400,000 in federal funds; and applications for awards under National Priority Area 4 cannot exceed \$3,400,000 in federal funds.
+Applications exceeding the amount for the National Priority Area it addresses will be rejected. - 4.
+An applicant must demonstrate that it can meet the cost-share/match requirement in Section III.B of this announcement at the time of application submission. - 5.
 Applications must substantially comply with the application submission instructions and requirements set forth in Section IV of this announcement or else they will be rejected.
 Where a page limit is expressed in Section IV.C.2 with respect to the Project Narrative, pages in excess of the page limitation will not be reviewed.
-Section IV.C.2 establishes a 12-page, single-spaced Project Narrative page limit that does not include the cover page. - 6.
+Section IV.C.2 establishes a 13-page, single-spaced Project Narrative page limit. - 6.
 Applications must be submitted through www.grants.gov as stated in Section IV of this announcement (except in the limited circumstances where another mode of submission is specifically allowed for as explained in Section IV) on or before the application submission deadline published in Section IV of this announcement.
-Applicants are responsible for following the submission instructions in Section IV of this announcement to ensure that their application is timely submitted. - 7.
-Applications submitted after the submission deadline will be considered late and deemed ineligible without further consideration unless the applicant can clearly demonstrate that it was late due to EPA mishandling or because of technical problems associated with Grants.gov or relevant SAM.gov system issues.
+Applicants are responsible for following the submission instructions in Section IV of this announcement to ensure that their application is timely submitted.

+- 7. Applications submitted after the submission deadline will be considered late and deemed ineligible without further consideration unless the applicant can clearly demonstrate that it was late due to EPA mishandling or because of technical problems associated with Grants.gov relevant SAM.gov system issues.
 An applicant's failure to timely submit their application through Grants.gov because they did not timely or properly register in SAM.gov or Grants.gov will not be considered an acceptable reason to consider a late submission.
-Applicants should confirm receipt of their application via e-mail with Adrienne Harris at smallsystemsRFA@epa.gov as soon as possible after the submission deadline-failure to do so may result in your application not being reviewed. - 8.
+Applicants should confirm receipt of their application via e-mail with Leslie Temple at smallsystemsRFA@epa.gov as soon as possible after the submission deadline-failure to do so may result in your application not being reviewed. - 8.
 If an application is submitted that includes any ineligible tasks or activities, that portion of the application will be ineligible for funding and may, depending on the extent to which it affects the application, render the entire application ineligible for funding.